It Could Definitely Happen Here

 That’s a part of it, certainly, with those business people at this particular event the Times visited.
 But there is also more going on here, as this general attitude is widespread across different demographics.
 According to the latest New York Times/Siena College poll, 41 percent of likely voters “agreed with the assessment that ‘people who are offended by Donald Trump take his words too seriously.’”

-As Michael Podhorzer has recently outlined in great detail and with a wealth of empirical data that this “deadly disbelief,” as he calls it, could decide the election.
+As Michael Podhorzer has recently outlined in great detail and with a wealth of empirical data, this “deadly disbelief,” as he calls it, could decide the election.
 Put simply, Democrats have won or done much better than expected in almost every election cycle since 2016 because a lot of people who don’t like either party nevertheless came out to vote – they voted *against Trump* rather than for a Democratic candidate.
 Podhorzer calls them “less-engaged anti-MAGA voters,” and indications are that they might not quite be mobilizing to the same extent they did in previous elections.
 What distinguishes them from “solid Harris supporters” is not that they dislike Trump any less or are more on board with his plans – the difference is purely that “they are much less likely to believe that Trump would actually follow through on those intentions,” and this significantly affects turnout among this group.

 The Atlantic has recently called this phenomenon the “Trump Believability Gap”: No matter what part of the rightwing agenda – maybe something that is codified in Project 2025 – or which of Trump’s violent promises – using the military to suppress protests, for instance – people are confronted with, a significant percentage of them who vehemently reject the Trumpist agenda simply do not believe that anything like that could actually become reality.